jnozzi/cocoadev.com/markdown/NSTimerAndNSImageViewUpdating.md

 So as you can see i've started timer pointed to 'update' function, where simply opening and drawing bmp file.
 But is not drawing!
-Only 'white' area ov General/NSImageView in my gui.
+Only 'white' area ov NSImageView in my gui.
 What is the problem?
-May be you know.. (( The thing is that when i'm not runnig General/NSTimer and simply run 'update' BMP is normaly drawed...
+May be you know.. (( The thing is that when i'm not runnig NSTimer and simply run 'update' BMP is normaly drawed...

 ----

-This is because you need to add it to the General/NSRunLoop first:
+This is because you need to add it to the NSRunLoop first:

 - (id)timer